 “I think the design of the ship is mind blowing.
 It is spectacular.
-As much as I love Oasis and Allure, it is the most spectacular ship that we have ever created.
+As much as I love Oasis and Allure of the Seas, it is the most spectacular ship that we have ever created.
 The [Meyer Werft shipyard] knows how to build.
 We have had great success with them before with the Radiance class ships, very beautiful, nice lines.
 The lines on this ship as well.”

 “We have faced a few challenges because any time you bring out a new ship, especially a new ship with so many innovations, there is a certain amount of vetting in period.
 But I think the team responded well.
 I think the guests who were here in November can see the difference.
 [It] is starting to feel very much like a Royal Caribbean ship.”